-- Note: Sensor cables should not be run in the same ducting as power cables.
-Set Up - 1.
-Having powered up allow 5 minutes for the sensor to stabilise. - 2.
-The sensor current/voltage should be set by connecting a voltmeter (mV range) across TP3/TP4 and adjusting the sensor voltage potentiometer (10 turn) until the required voltage reading is obtained (mV meter reading = mA sensor current) caution - do not exceed 360mV (mA).
-See sensor cell supply table - 3.
-Zero the card in clean air by adjustment of the potentiometer marked zero until the green ON/Zero LED just turns from GREEN/ RED to GREEN.
+- 1. Having powered up allow 5 minutes for the sensor to stabilise. - The sensor current/voltage should be set by connecting a voltmeter (mV range) across TP3/TP4 and adjusting the sensor voltage potentiometer (10 turn) until the required voltage reading is obtained (mV meter reading = mA sensor current) caution - do not exceed 360mV (mA).
+See sensor cell supply table. - Zero the card in clean air by adjustment of the potentiometer marked zero until the green ON/Zero LED just turns from GREEN/RED to GREEN.
 (At this point the output will = 4mA).
 If you require to check this, connect a digital meter (mV range) to the test pins marked TP1 and TP2, if adjustment is required adjust the 4mA potentiometer (4mV = 4mA). - 4.
-Where a digital panel meter is fitted to the CV card the reading ma be adjusted by the DPM Z potentiometer (zero).
+Where a digital panel meter is fitted to the CV card the reading may be adjusted by the DPM Z potentiometer (zero).